Lowe hits 3 HRs, Rays roll 12-2 to prevent Yankees WC clinch

+NEW YORK (AP)After 161 games, the New York Yankees still need one more victory.

+No simple task against Brandon Lowe and a 100-win Tampa Bay team that’s a consistent thorn in their side.

-NEW YORK (AP) — Brandon Lowe hit three home runs and the Tampa Bay Rays rolled to a 12-2 blowout of the Yankees on Saturday that prevented New York from clinching a playoff spot.
+Lowe hit three home runs and the Rays rolled to a 12-2 blowout of New York that prevented the Yankees from clinching a playoff spot Saturday.
+Instead, they fell into a tie with Boston atop the AL wild-card standings.

-With a chance to pitch his team into the postseason, Yankees starter Jordan Montgomery instead was rocked for a career-worst seven earned runs in 2 2/3 innings.
+With a chance to pitch his team into the postseason, New York starter Jordan Montgomery instead was rocked for a career-worst seven earned runs in 2 2/3 innings.
 He gave up a pair of three-run homers to Lowe, who also went deep in the seventh against Michael King.

-Even with the embarrassing defeat before a booing home crowd of 41,648, the streaky Yankees can still punch their AL wild-card ticket Sunday with a victory in the scheduled regular-season finale against Tampa Bay.
+Even with the embarrassing defeat before a booing home crowd of 41,648, the streaky Yankees (91-70) can still punch their AL wild-card ticket Sunday with a victory over Tampa Bay in the scheduled regular-season finale.

 ”We’ve got to win.
 It’s as simple as that,” veteran outfielder Brett Gardner said. ”Here we are going into Game 162 not knowing what the future is.